Toyota 2AZ-FE – Everything You Need To Know

 Fear not, though, as carbon build-up is conveniently fixed, and we certainly don’t see it as a significant issue.

-Carbon build-up is typically down to a lack of maintenance but can also occur when a car hasn’t been driven hard enough for some time – you’ve got our permission to bounce your 2AZ off the redline now and then!
+Carbon build-up is typically down to a lack of maintenance but can also occur when a car hasn’t been driven hard enough for some time or with frequent high rpm.
+You’ve got our permission to bounce your 2AZ off the redline now and then!

-Although it has its flaws, the 2AZ-FE is an otherwise excellent engine, with very few reported issues.
+Although it has flaws, the 2AZ-FE is an otherwise excellent engine, with very few reported issues.

-As with every engine, general maintenance, such as frequent oil changes, are always vitally important and shouldn’t be overlooked.
+As with every engine, general maintenance, such as frequent oil changes, is vitally important and shouldn’t be overlooked.

-There is very little to think about with maintenance, but it’s essential that valve clearances are adjusted every 60,000 miles.
+There is very little to think about with maintenance, but valve clearances must be adjusted every 60,000 miles.

 With the proper care and maintenance procedures, we’ve often seen 2AZ-FE engines continue running flawlessly beyond 200,000 miles.